“Details are the difference between good stuff and great stuff.”—Stephen Brewster

 - There is to be no lateral flexion of the spine or stress on the lumbar spine.

 - The “free arm” can either reach for the ground (although touching the ground is not the goal) or provide a guide by riding down the inside of the front leg.
 Another position for the free arm is to place it behind the back.
-The will put more emphasis on opening the chest and t-spine.
+This will put more emphasis on opening the chest and t-spine.

 - How deeply you go into the windmill position will be determined by your “mobility ability.”
 You should not laterally flex the spine or change the positions to go deeper than is appropriate.
 Build the depth over several repetitions and practice of the drill.